ramonsmits/docs.particular.net/Content/Platform/Overview.md

 #### Customize the Particular Software platform to fit your needs and requirements:

-Use the variety of extensibility and customization options provided by each of the products and the Particular Software Platform as a whole.
-Backed by a community of dedicated experts, developers, consultants, trainers, years of experience and wide adoption.
+Use the variety of extensibility and customization options provided by each of the Particular Software Platform products, backed by a community of dedicated experts, developers, consultants, trainers, years of experience and wide adoption.

 ## NServiceBus